-Who Can Be a Leader?

-All packs must have at least one adult who is 21 years of age or older 24 hours a day that is registered with the Boy Scouts of America.
-These leaders may rotate if necessary.
-Every adult does not need to be registered with the Boy Scouts of America, however at least two adult leaders over the age of 21 in camp must be registered.
+What Leadership is Required?

+All packs must comply with the standards set forth in the Barriers to Abuse as part of the BSA's Youth Protection program.
+"Two registered adult leaders 21 years of age or over are required at all Scouting activities, including meetings.
+There must be a registered female adult leader 21 years of age or over in every unit serving females.
+A registered female adult leader 21 years of age or over must be present for any activity involving female youth.
+Notwithstanding the minimum leader requirements, age- and program-appropriate supervision must always be provided.
+All adults accompanying a Scouting unit who are present at the activity for 72 total hours or more must be registered as leaders.
+The 72 hours need not be consecutive.

 Any non-parent adult who is at least 18 may attend camp but is not considered an adult leader unless they are registered with the Boy Scouts of America.
 Any adult attending the 4- or 5-day camp must be a registered leader.

 All adults who are attending camp must have Adult Youth Protection Training and their Act 34 clearances even if they are not a registered member of the BSA prior to coming to camp.

 Youth Protection training can be found on the BSA website at www.scouting.org.
 This is for the safety of the Scouts and the adults.